jagati2/Criminal-Management-System/README.md

 # Criminal-Management-System
-A database management for maintaining criminal records using Mysql and vs code I have used python and tkinter for GUI
+A database management system for maintaining criminal records using Mysql and vs code I have used python and tkinter for GUI

 Step-1